Real Room LightingReal Room Lighting

 Why Standard Setups Fail in Real Rooms

 Forget studio brochures.
 Your actual shoot locations have 8-foot ceilings, mismatched CCTs from LED menus boards, and 15A circuits shared with espresso machines.
-To tame those clashes, consider bi-color video lights that solve mixed ambient without blowing your power budget.
-That’s why natural light food photography often backfires indoors:
+That’s why natural light food photography often backfires indoors: For a deeper comparison of when to lean on window light versus controlled LEDs, see our natural vs artificial workflow.

 • Window light contamination: 5600K daylight mixes with 2700K pendant lights → magenta channel spikes (verified with Datacolor SpyderX)